-- 750 hours of Amazon RDS Single-AZ Micro DB Instance usage – enough hours to run a DB Instance continuously each month
+- 750 hours of Amazon RDS Single-AZ db.t2.micro Instance usage running MySQL, MariaDB, PostgreSQL, Oracle BYOL or SQL Server (running SQL Server Express Edition) – enough hours to run a DB Instance continuously each month

 - 10 million I/Os